As an organizational and work culture expert, Ron Merk has hired hundreds of team members and participated on too many hiring panels to count.

 To ensure the panel valued compassion as well as competency, Merk "jumped" at the opportunity to participate on the FPH hiring panel when the invitation was extended.

-"My wife and I have experienced almost every aspect of what it means to have a loved one suffering from mental health and addiction," he said.
+"My spouse and I have experienced almost every aspect of what it means to have a loved one suffering from mental health and addiction," he said.
 "We've journeyed from feeling anger and despair not only at our loved one, but also at the system.
 We've all also experienced a lack of treatment and care along the way."

 Merk's involvement, according to Katie Mai, Leader, Patient Experience and Community Engagement, BC Mental Health and Substance Use Services (BCMHSUS), is an example of what great engagement should look like.